Physics-informed neural networks for one-dimensional sound field predictions with parameterized sources and impedance boundaries: Abstract

 \section{Abstract}

 Realistic sound is essential in virtual environments, such as computer games and mixed reality.
-Efficient and accurate numerical methods for pre-calculating acoustics have been developed over the last decade, however, pre-calculating acoustics makes handling dynamic scenes with moving sources challenging and requires intractable memory storage.
-A Physics-Informed Neural Networks (PINNS) method is presented, learning a compact and efficient surrogate model with parameterized moving sources and impedance boundaries, satisfying a system of coupled equations.
-The trained model shows relative mean errors below 2\%/0.2 dB, indicating that acoustics with moving sources and impedance boundaries can be predicted in real-time using PINNs.
+Efficient and accurate numerical methods for pre-calculating acoustics have been developed over the last decade; however, pre-calculating acoustics makes handling dynamic scenes with moving sources challenging, requiring intractable memory storage.
+A physics-informed neural network (PINN) method in 1D is presented, which learns a compact and efficient surrogate model with parameterized moving Gaussian sources and impedance boundaries, and satisfies a system of coupled equations.
+The model shows relative mean errors below 2\%/0.2 dB and proposes a first step in developing PINNs for realistic 3D scenes.